chrisroselli/production-team-resources/docs/home.md

   - Inside `docs` you will find the Markdown files that make up all the documentation
   - You have full permissions to edit any and all pages
   - Add a new page `Create new file`
+  - Add Title of new page to `_navbar.md` under desired menu
-  - Update an existing page (Click on page file, click on Pencil icon in right corner)
+  - Update an existing page by clicking on the page file, then click on the Pencil icon in right corner

 **Removing content**
   - It is only ask if you would like to remove content, first please [Submit an Issue](https://github.com/chrisroselli/production-team-resources/issues)